Thanks for your interest in the work we do at SLC. We're here to help your students.

 If a student wants help with a writing assignment (essay, research paper, report, etc), s/he can sign up for a one-time, half-hour writing consultation with a professional tutor in the Writing Center.

-Students can sign up for longer-term writing tutoring appointments (two times a week for
+Students can sign up for longer-term writing tutoring appointments (two times a week for one-half hour for five weeks) with a professional tutor in the Writing Center.

 As “writing across the curriculum” becomes a goal of teachers in all disciplines, the Writing Center stands ready to assist faculty members in making writing a productive part of their instruction.